ubcrcc/LWT-website/documentation/1-Introduction.md

 - 2 - Web Presence:\
     Manage how the website appears on the internet.

-- 3 - Software Setup:\
+- 3 - Getting Software:\
     Set up the software tools you need to make changes to the website.

-- 4 - Making Changes:\
+- 4 - Using Software:\
-    Learn where to make changes and how to make them.
+    Learn how to use the software tools to make changes and preview the website.

+- 5 - Making Changes:\
+    Learn where go to change different parts of the website.

 Good luck, you've got this!